teacherdantr/testapp/README.md

 To explore the application code, start by looking at the main application layout in `src/app/(app)/layout.tsx` and the main page component in `src/app/(app)/page.tsx`.

+## Creating Tests via JSON Upload

+You can quickly create new tests by uploading a JSON file on the "Create Test" page in the admin dashboard.
+This is useful for migrating tests from other systems or for bulk creation.

+A template file named `example-upload-format.json` is located in the `/src/data/tests/` directory.
+You can use this file as a reference for the required data structure.

 ## Production Deployment

 Before deploying this application to a production environment, you must configure the necessary environment variables.